phac-nml/irida-next/README.md

 When prompted for a password for the `test` role above, set the password as `test`.
 These are the credentials used by the development and test databases.

+Note: If using the asdf method to install and run postgres, you will need to restart the postgres server anytime the machine is rebooted.

+If you would like a more permanent postgres setup on Ubuntu which the system can handle rebooting for you, you can follow these [instructions](https://linuxhint.com/install-and-setup-postgresql-database-ubuntu-22-04/).
+After setting up postgresql you will need enable the postgresql systemctl service `sudo systemctl enable postgresql.service` and start the server `sudo systemctl start postgresql.service`

 ## Serve

 ```bash